Midwest emo: Origins and popularity (1991–2000)

 In the western suburbs of Chicago, particularly Downers Grove, Illinois, an emo scene formed in the early 1990s, centred around Shakefork Records, including the bands Ivy League, Friction and Manneqvin Hand.
 The earliest of these bands was Gauge, who created a distinct, Midwestern take upon emo that was informed by hard rock and was the beginning of the Midwest emo genre, making use of elements of math rock in order to create tension.
 By 1994, the Midwest emo scene had begun to gain significant attention, largely due to their influence, inspiring the sounds of Braid, Cap'n Jazz, Joan of Arc and the Promise Ring.
 That same year Gauge disbanded.

-The Midwest emo scene came to prominence starting in the mid-1990s with notable additional bands including Cursive, Rainer Maria, and the Get Up Kids, Braid was as an important act to propel the Midwest emo sound across the United States. at the same time, some first wave emo bands within the Midwest began to change their style in favor of the new Midwest emo style, including Falling Forward, who became Elliot; and Split Lip who became Chamberlain.
+Braid was as an important act to propel the Midwest emo sound across the United States.
+At the same time, some first wave emo bands within the Midwest began to change their style in favor of the new Midwest emo style, including Falling Forward, who became Elliot; and Split Lip who became Chamberlain.
+According to critic Jason Heller, 1996 saw the release of a number of "influential, epochal emo albums," including Christie Front Drive's self-titled debut, Chamberlain's Fate's Got a Driver, and Braid's The Age of Octeen.

+The Midwest emo scene came to prominence starting in the late-1990s as notable additional bands including Cursive, Rainer Maria, and the Get Up Kids, released their debuts.
 According to Andy Greenwald, "this was the period when emo earned many, if not all, of the stereotypes that have lasted to this day: boy-driven, glasses-wearing, overly sensitive, overly brainy, chiming-guitar-driven college music."